robenkleene/design-references/cinema-4d/tutorials/cinema-4d-logo.md

 1. Choose `Extrude > Extrude`
 2. Drag the imported logo under `Extrude` in the Object Manager
 3. Select the imported logo, and set `Attributes > Coord. > P: 0 0 0`
+4. Select the `Extrude` object, and toggle on `Attributes > Object > Hierarchical`

+## Fixes

+To improve some issues, like holes not showing, or extrusions with mismatched directions.

+1. Select all of the paths under the logo, and right-click and choose `Connect Objects + Delete`.